Great action highlighted Fireworks Night at Chateau Speedway - Austin Daily Herald

 A great night of racing action was followed up by a gigantic fireworks display Friday night at Chateau Speedway in Lansing.

 The French’s Repair USRA A Mod’s put out plenty of action from their heats all the way through the feature.
-Jason Cummins of New Richland scored his third clean sweep of the year.
+Jason Cummins, of New Richland, scored his third clean sweep of the year.

-For the second time in three weeks, Hunter Kennedy of St. Ansgar swept his way to a pair of wins in the USRA B Mod Class.
-Kennedy started on the pole in the feature and held off Noah Grinstead of Austin from start to finish.
+For the second time in three weeks, Hunter Kennedy of St. Ansgar, Iowa, swept his way to a pair of wins in the USRA B Mod Class.
+Kennedy started on the pole in the feature and held off Noah Grinstead, of Austin, from start to finish.
 Grinstead had the class’s other heat win.

 Next week is Kids Night at The Track.
 Kids will line up starting at 6:15 p.m. for rides in the cars, then during the night there will be bicycle giveaways and free ice cream treats for the 12 and under crowd.